paulocilasjr/training-material/topics/variant-analysis/tutorials/tb-variant-analysis/tutorial.md

   - it is not enough to just call variants, variant calling involves multiple quality control steps
   - the choice of reference genome and some quality control procedures are species-specific, and require knowledge of the organism in question
   - batches of samples can be processed using Galaxy dataset collections and workflows
-contributors:
+contributions:
+  authorship:
     - pvanheus
     - slugger70
     - thobalose
+  editing:
+    - tflowers15
+  funding:
+    - unimelb
+    - melbournebioinformatics
+    - AustralianBioCommons
 tags:
   - prokaryote
   - one-health